The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 4. Choose a Streaming Solution

-Once your application has been accepted and you’ve been granted access to LinkedIn Live, it is time to start preparing your streaming setup.
+Once you’ve been granted access to LinkedIn Live, it is time to start preparing your streaming setup.
 Streaming on LinkedIn Live requires the support of a dedicated streaming solution with RTMP ingest.

 Dacast is a great solution for supporting a streaming setup like this.
 However, you can also choose from one of LinkedIn’s preferred partners, including Vimeo, StreamYard, and others.